 Available statewide as a digital download courtesy of FDOT District Two: Click here to download the W.H.A.L.E.
 Check as a one-page, printable PDF flyer.
 This can be distributed at car seat checks, traffic safety events, daycare centers, pediatrician offices, government agencies and hospitals.

 Click here to download this CPS social media image to help promote the W.H.A.L.E.
 Check program.
 Don’t forget to tag us!

 District Two Community Traffic Safety Teams may click here to order printed W.H.A.L.E.
 Check flyers online now.

 The W.H.A.L.E.
-Check informational flyer also includes great child safety seat tips and guidelines!
-There are five smart safety tips to help prevent injuries in case of a car crash:
+Check informational flyer also includes child safety seat advice and guidelines.
+Here are five safety tips to help prevent injuries in case of a car crash:

 - WEAR YOUR SAFETY BELT: Studies show that if you wear your seat belt, your kids will too.